We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 Accessories

-All of the other items that you need to pack for Venice you can find on our Venice packing list.
+You can find all the other items you need to pack for Venice on our Venice packing list.

 Second day of Venice in April